igandea, abuztua 22, 2021

 VO ordena dá argiki estableagoa diakronikoki azpi baldintza naturalak eta baita sinkronikoki ere

-Maurits & Griffiths (2014) mintzo zaizkigu buruz estabilitatea e hitz-ordenak baina bage konsideratu a efektua e kontaktu linguistikoa edota a efektua e baldintza eta behar komunikatibo ezberdinak an garai diferenteak (ikus an "Dirá bi muga zein dúten baliogabetzen edozein aurrikuspen zein egin liteken ti eredu hori"):
+Maurits & Griffiths (2014) mintzo zaizkigu burúz estabilitatea on hitz-ordenak baina gabé konsideratu efektua on kontaktu linguistikoa edota efektua on baldintza eta behar komunikatibo ezberdinak an garai diferenteak (ikus an "Dirá bi muga zein dúten baliogabetzen edozein aurrikuspen zein egin liteken ti eredu hori"):

 Atzoko sarreran genuen aipatzen ondoko pasartea ganik Maurits & Griffiths (2014):